The 20 Best Acrocephalopolydactyly Doctors in Brazil

 Sao Paulo, SP, BR

-Edward Araujo-Junior practices in Sao Paulo, Brazil.
+Edward Araujo-Junior practices practicing medicine in Sao Paulo, Brazil.
 Mr. Araujo-Junior is rated as an Advanced expert by MediFind in the treatment of Acrocephalopolydactyly.
-His top areas of expertise are Pentalogy of Cantrell, Myelomeningocele, Intrauterine Growth Restriction, Intrauterine Device Insertion, and Endoscopy.
+He is also highly rated in 66 other conditions, according to our data.
+His clinical expertise encompasses Pentalogy of Cantrell, Intrauterine Growth Restriction, Gastroschisis, Intrauterine Device Insertion, and Endoscopy.

 Advanced in Acrocephalopolydactyly